What we do

 No, your payslips are all you need.
 The lender will want to know about your work history, but we can get you a mortgage with as few as 3 months’ pay slips.

 Yes, you can.
 The lender will want to see your payslips over the last 12 months and any previous P60s to build up a picture of the number of hours you typically work each month.

 A lender will take into account income from multiple jobs.
 They’ll also check whether or not the number of hours you are working is sustainable.

 Generally, you’ll need a 10% deposit.
 Although some mortgage lenders are offering mortgages with just a 5% deposit.

 Shared Ownership is another option.
-This is where you buy part of the property and rent the rest, with the option to buy a greater share and potentially all of the property when you can afford it.
-Shared Ownership homes are bought through housing associations and you will need to meet their criteria.
+This is where you buy part of the property and rent the rest, with the option to buy a greater share and potentially all the property when you can afford it.
+Shared Ownership homes are bought through housing associations, and you will need to meet their criteria.
 They’re available on both new and existing properties.

 Lenders take different approaches when it comes to credit scores.
 The starting point is to check your credit report and make sure there isn’t anything on there that is incorrect, or you’ve forgotten about.
 For more on this, read our guide to how your credit score can affect your mortgage.

 Most lenders limit this to immediate family.
 Some lenders will allow friends and more distant family members to gift you money.
 If you’re buying from your landlord it may also be possible for them to gift you money.

 Yes, you can.
 It’s a good idea to come to a formal agreement about the minimum number of years you will commit to living in the property.
 A solicitor will be able to help you with this.